xpipe-io/jfx-runner/README.md

 After the gradle project is opened, execute the `run` task of the application plugin for the `jfx-runner` project.

+> [!NOTE]
+> The build status output is printed during the grade initialization and the gradle build phase.
+To see what is currently going on, open the build output window in your IDE

 ### Terminal

 Run the command `./gradlew run` in your terminal.